Background

 Current projects

-- Rediscovering Christchurch today; and the vibrant city that continues to reemerge from the 2011 earthquake chaos.
+As I transition from 'work' photography back to photography purely for creative satisfaction I am working on several themes:- Rediscovering Christchurch today; and the vibrant city that continues to reemerge from the 2011 earthquake chaos.
 Some of my earliest photography was as a school kid in the 70's; images captured in the Square back then take on a special significance.

 - People: every individual interests me.
 Photography is a bridge for me to hear stories, understand people, and allow their uniqueness to be captured.
 I especially enjoy one to one sessions with individuals, taking time to see what evolves.
 There are three rough sub themes: Environmental portraits - people in their happy space; creative portraits (often in a studio setting; and Figurative artwork.
 I love hearing from people who want to get in front of my camera.